fromzeroedu/from-flask-to-quart-course/manuscript/3_Introduction_to_Quart.md

 Save the file.

 Before we can run it, we need to define some environment variables, just like we did with Flask.
 In order for that to work, we're going to install the `python-dotenv` library, which allows us to create an `env` file to be loaded when Quart runs.
-So on the terminal: `poetry add python-dotenv` and then create a `.quartenv` file in the root folder as follows:
+So on the terminal type: `poetry add python-dotenv` and then create a `.quartenv` file in the root folder as follows:

 {lang=python,line-numbers=on}
 ```